Market situation – container flows – September '24

 Manuport logistics

-Update August 2024 - In order to provide a clear overview, we have broken down the market into several segments covering different areas worldwide.
+As part of our commitment to our partners, we share information and try to provide you with some context with periodic reports like the following, with relevant information on the logistics industry.
+To keep some overview, we have broken this report down into geographical regions and into bullets.
 Although not all trades are in the report, similar trends apply.
-If you require more detailed info on a specific trade, you can always reach out to your Manuport Contact.
+If you require more detailed info on a specific trade or topic you can always reach out to your usual Manuport contact.

 company